cube-drone/build-a-the-web-presentation/0 - Structure.md

 This also isn't really concurrency - it all still happens on a single thread of execution - but - this technique allows you to write a single process that stays white hot.
 Each individual process is able to deal with hundreds of simultaneous requests, because whenever it's waiting on something for request A, it can be working on something for request B, or C, or D, or E. If you have more than one CPU - if you want TRUE concurrency - you still have to scale out using the process model - one process per CPU - but only one process per CPU, because the process itself is handling the mechanics of keeping itself busy.

-This is the scheme underlying modern web systems like node.js and Go.
-I love node.js.
-I... have complicated feelings about Go.
+This is the scheme underlying node.js, or some of python's newer frameworks.

-#### No Shared Memory
+##### No Shared Memory
 The process-based concurrency model is very powerful and flexible - but - if you think about it - it really, really limits the amount of memory available to each of your processes.
 Lets say you have a computer with four CPUS, and 16GB of RAM - if you're process scaling with Ruby, and you create 16 processes to jump between, each process only has access to 1 gigabyte of working memory.
 If you're process scaling with node, and so you only need to create four processes - one per CPU - each process only has 4GB of memory to work with.

 Now, one of the reasons this is important is because a lot of process-scaled languages are also garbage collected and very flexible.
 Which means - memory leaks can accumulate pretty easily in the code.
 Which means your program can eat all of its working memory, and then die.